How Class Rule Generates Imperial Forms: A Framework

 On the tradition's separation of imperialism from capitalism

-The framework refuses two conventional separations: between "imperial" and "domestic" accumulation, and between the analysis of "imperialism" and the analysis of "capitalism" as separable theoretical tasks.
+The analysis refuses two conventional separations: between "imperial" and "domestic" accumulation, and between the analysis of "imperialism" and the analysis of "capitalism" as separable theoretical tasks.
 Both are products of methodological nationalism — the treatment of the nation-state as a self-contained unit of analysis, which accepts the boundaries that class rule draws as analytically given rather than examining them as instruments of accumulation.
 The line between imperial and domestic is politically constructed: it is a function of where target populations sit on an incorporation gradient, what jurisdictional and treaty architecture enforces the boundary, how much institutional capacity target populations have for organized resistance, and how likely they are to find support from competing fractions and powers.
+A specific consequence of this methodological nationalism is that organized violence — war, invasion, occupation — is experienced as categorically different from institutional extraction, because it visibly crosses the state boundaries that methodological nationalism treats as given; the organized violence section above develops the argument that the military/institutional boundary is a spectrum of gradient-suspension intensity rather than a category difference, and that the indignation at sovereignty violation which does not extend to structural adjustment or sanctions is itself a product of the legitimation infrastructure identified throughout.
 The line between imperialism and capitalism is equally artificial, but the artifice is harder to see because it is built into the structure of the Marxist tradition itself.
 Treating imperialism as a separate theoretical domain, with its own canon (Lenin, Luxemburg, Bukharin), its own periodization (the "age of imperialism" beginning in the 1870s), and its own explanatory object (inter-state rivalry among advanced capitalist powers), produces a theory of capitalism in which colonialism, slavery, and peripheral exploitation appear as external additions rather than as constitutive mechanisms.

 Commodification of the not-yet-commodified (enclosure, privatization, forced marketization) is Luxemburg's mechanism extended inward — it expands the frontier of what is treated as exchangeable property, and each round reduces the stock of what remains to commodify.
-Some things (ecological systems, social reproduction) can only be commodified at the cost of degrading the conditions for continued accumulation, which means the frontier has a finitude Luxemburg predicted — though the process is less one-directional than this suggests.[2]
+Some things (ecological systems, social reproduction) can only be commodified at the cost of degrading the conditions for continued accumulation, which means the frontier has a finitude Luxemburg predicted — though the process is less one-directional than this suggests.
+Commons depletion is finite (there are only so many commons to enclose); but within already-commodified domains, the cycle identified above for peripheral labor reserves also operates — commodification erodes, populations self-organize outside the market, and the self-organization is re-commodified in a new round.
+The "depletion" and "deepening" dynamics coexist rather than contradicting each other.[1]
 Crisis-driven re-accumulation of already-commodified assets (foreclosure, forced sale, sovereign-debt restructuring) is a different mechanism: it redistributes ownership through forced repricing during liquidity and solvency crises — the productive capacity of the asset is unchanged, but distressed prices transfer it to those with access to liquidity — not by expanding the commodity frontier.
 Both mechanisms cycle, but differently: commodification depletes (constrained by ecological and reproductive degradation), while crisis-driven redistribution operates through the financial architecture (capital-account liberalization, IMF conditionality, dollar-clearing infrastructure) regardless of what remains to commodify (constrained by whether that architecture remains intact).
 The clusters below develop all three dimensions — geographic expansion, domestic commodification, and crisis-driven asset seizure — as expressions of the same structural pressures operating across the boundaries the system creates.

 On the clusters and the Tendency of the Rate of Profit to Fall

-The countertendencies Marx identifies are the clusters' content: cheapening the elements of constant capital (Cluster A's cheap inputs), intensifying exploitation and depressing wages below the value of labor power (Cluster B's value-regime arbitrage and super-exploitation), expanding markets and trade (Clusters A and E), exporting capital to environments where returns are higher (Cluster A's investment outlets), and the rising organic composition itself compressing industrial employment and generating surplus populations (Cluster B).
-The imperial dimension follows: each countertendency operates more effectively when it can draw on populations and territories beyond the domestic boundary: cheaper inputs from the periphery, cheaper labor through migration or offshore production, new markets forced open through trade architecture, higher-return investment environments maintained through institutional governance.
+The clusters' content overlaps substantially with what Marx identified as countertendencies — cheapening the elements of constant capital (Cluster A's cheap inputs), intensifying exploitation and depressing wages below the value of labor power (Cluster B's value-regime arbitrage and super-exploitation), expanding markets and trade (Clusters A and E), exporting capital to environments where returns are higher (Cluster A's investment outlets), and the rising organic composition itself compressing industrial employment and generating surplus populations (Cluster B) — because the Marxist tradition developed the most precise available accounts of these pressures under capitalism.
+But the clusters owe their legibility to that tradition without being logically derived from it: they describe what extracting class fractions observably do, and the LTRPF is one value-theoretic lens through which those activities become visible as a system rather than as independent strategies.
+A firm whose profitability is falling because machinery investment has outpaced what it can extract from a shrinking workforce does not pursue one response — it seeks cheaper peripheral inputs (A), relocates production to lower-wage environments (B), pushes into new markets (A/E), and funds the trade architecture that enables all three (D/E).
+Without the profit-rate lens, these are separate decisions made by separate departments for separate reasons; with it, they are recognizable as simultaneous responses to the same squeeze, operating through every channel the clusters identify.
+The cross-border dimension follows: each of these pressures operates more effectively when it can draw on populations and territories beyond the domestic boundary: cheaper inputs from the periphery, cheaper labor through migration or offshore production, new markets forced open through trade architecture, higher-return investment environments maintained through institutional governance.

-The framework's agnosticism toward the LTRPF rests on a deeper methodological point.
-The categories through which the tendency is expressed — organic composition, rate of profit, technical composition — are not autonomous economic magnitudes moving according to their own laws.
-They are traces of class antagonism: capitalists automate, deskill, and relocate production in response to obstacles to profitability; workers resist, organize, and force concessions that raise the cost of labor; the resulting institutional arrangements (wage bargains, welfare provision, regulatory regimes, imperial extraction of cheap inputs) shape how the tendency plays out.
-The countertendencies are equally sites of struggle, not technical adjustments.
 This means the trajectory of profitability depends on how class struggle plays out through institutional forms — not on an inexorable economic logic.
-The framework can describe what these mechanisms do without requiring a theory of inevitable breakdown, because the categories it uses are descriptions of class-structured institutional dynamics, not prophecies derived from autonomous laws.[5]
+The analysis can describe what these mechanisms do without requiring a theory of inevitable breakdown, because the categories it uses are descriptions of class-structured institutional dynamics, not prophecies derived from autonomous laws.[5]

 A related point concerns periodization.
 One persistent claim in the Marxist tradition is that capitalism develops by "socializing production" — planning, coordination, state intervention — until the socialization outgrows what private appropriation can contain, at which point the system enters decline.
-The framework rejects this.
-The state does not negate the market when it plans; it organizes and commodifies through different instruments.
+The analysis rejects this.
+State institutions do not negate the market when they plan; they organize and commodify through different instruments.
 The IMF does not impose structural adjustment because capitalism is outgrowing itself — it does so because peripheral economies need to be opened for metropolitan capital.
 Central banks are not insulated from democratic pressure because planning has overtaken the market — they are insulated so that monetary policy serves creditors rather than debtors.
 The mix of market and state changes; the class function does not.
 Recognizing this dissolves the periodization question that decline theory is built to answer.[6]

 Why the broad definition: evidence and consequences

-The Spanish Reconquista is the earliest large-scale instance of these processes operating in the European context that I have been able to identify; earlier or other comtemporary instances may exist.
+The Spanish Reconquista is the earliest large-scale instance of these processes operating in the European context that I am familiar with.
 It is also one the Marxist tradition has almost entirely ignored — the standard periodization classifies the Reconquista as "pre-capitalist" and therefore outside the scope.
 The mechanisms are visible once you look, but the looking requires abandoning the periodization that renders them invisible.[7]

-The case is also worth developing because it demonstrates concretely that the mechanisms the Marxist imperialism tradition associates with the post-1870s "age of imperialism" were operating within a European polity centuries before that periodization begins, serving export-oriented trade circuits, and producing the institutional repertoire that later colonial projects would adapt.
+The mechanisms the Marxist imperialism tradition associates with the post-1870s "age of imperialism" were operating within a European polity centuries before that periodization begins, serving export-oriented trade circuits, and producing the institutional repertoire that later colonial projects would adapt.
 The conquest of Moorish territories involved land seizure, forced population displacement (the expulsion of Jews and Muslims), and, in the south where sophisticated Moorish agricultural and irrigation systems had sustained intensive cultivation for centuries, the systematic destruction of that infrastructure and its replacement by extensive pastoralism under Military Orders and aristocratic latifundia.
+The Reconquista's aftermath also produced the classificatory innovation that would make Atlantic racial ideology possible: the limpieza de sangre (blood purity) statutes, beginning with Toledo in 1449 and formalized through the sixteenth century, excluded conversos (converted Jews) and moriscos (converted Muslims) from religious orders, universities, guilds, and public office on the basis of ancestry rather than belief or practice.
+This was the crucial shift — from religious to hereditary exclusion.
+Conversion, the obvious exit from religious discrimination, was declared insufficient: blood carried the taint regardless of what you believed or did.
+The conceptual and institutional template for Atlantic racial hierarchy — hereditary, biological exclusion that no individual action can overcome — was developed here, in post-Reconquista Iberia, before it was transplanted to the colonies (Fredrickson, Racism: A Short History, 2002; Martínez, Genealogical Fictions, 2008).

 The southern case shows enclosure through the destruction of an existing system.
 The northern plateau shows the same structural outcome achieved through a different mechanism where the starting conditions differed — illustrating form-variation within a single imperial project.
 Where no comparable Moorish agricultural infrastructure existed, the Reconquista operated through the jurisdictional subordination of frontier settler communities: free peasants who had claimed land through squatter's rights during the initial conquest were systematically absorbed into señorial lordship, and autonomous communities that had retained the right to choose their lord (behetrías) were enclosed into absolute lordship (señorío solariego), with political enclosure preceding and enabling land-use transformation.
 The Castilian Mesta, a crown-chartered cartel of sheep owners, converted vast tracts of conquered land from subsistence-oriented agriculture to extensive wool production for export to the Low Countries, displacing the conquered population's food systems while exploiting millions of sheep whose bodies were the commodity around which the entire trade circuit was organized.
 The Mesta is an early instance of a pattern Nibert (Animal Oppression and Human Violence) and Sanbonmatsu (The Omnivore's Deception) identify as general: pastoralist animal use functioning not merely as a consequence of conquest but as a driver of it, because the land requirements of herding create structural pressure toward further displacement of both human and nonhuman populations.
 This is enclosure operating through state-granted monopoly: under the Mesta's posesión laws, consolidated in 1492 and 1501, if a member grazed sheep on land once without challenge, he acquired a permanent right to rent that land at a fixed low rate.
 Land was legally barred from alternative use not by fences backed by manorial courts and justices of the peace (the contemporary English mechanism) but by royal decree and cartel lawyers — different institutional forms of enclosure, each enforced by the class that benefited from it.
 The largest Castilian ranching families held the same southern pastures for centuries while small owners were pushed to inferior land at higher prices.